rayaanoidPrime/vidify-backend/README.md

-# Swiftube Backend
+# vidify Backend

-Swiftube is an innovative project that utilizes OpenAI and Remotion to transform content in text format, into polished explainer videos.
+vidify is an innovative project that utilizes OpenAI and Remotion to transform content in text format, into polished explainer videos.
 It uses Google's text-to-speech feature to provide the voice for the video.

 This project is the Express backend.
-Also checkout the ([frontend](https://github.com/thecmdrunner/swiftube-frontend)).
+Also checkout the ([frontend](https://github.com/thecmdrunner/vidify-frontend)).

 # Getting Started